Armenuhi-Qocharyan/ITC-8/Homework/Liana/design_patterns/decorators/README.md

 -- Decorators --

-This is a simple programm for understanding design pattern decorator.
+This is a simple program for understanding design pattern decorator.

 --Directory Structure--